shadsplan/linux/notes/lpi/14_File_Systems.md

 ## 14.7 Single Directory Hierarchy and Mount Points
 - On Linux, as on other UNIX systems, all files from all file systems reside under a single directory tree.
 At the base of this tree is the root directory, / (slash).
 Other file systems are mounted under the root directory and appear as subtrees within the overall hierarchy.
-- `mount device directory`: This command attaches the file system on the named device into the directory hierarchy at the specified directory—the file system’s mount point.
+- `mount device directory`: This command attaches the file system on the named device into the directory hierarchy at the specified directory—the file system's mount point.

 ``` bash
 $ mount